ZewoGraveyard/Docs/Xcode.md

 ### Add Zewo subprojects

 With your app's Xcode project opened, drag and drop the required Xcode projects from Zewo to your project.
-In our example we should bring `HTTPServer.xcodeproj` and `Router.xcodeproj`.
+In our example we should bring `HTTPServer.xcodeproj`, `Router.xcodeproj` and `LogMiddleware.xcodeproj`.

-Go to your app's target `Build Phases > Target Dependencies` and add `HTTPServer` and `Router` frameworks.
+Go to your app's target `Build Phases > Target Dependencies` and add `HTTPServer`, `Router` and `LogMiddleware` frameworks.

 Now build and run as usual.
 After this you can open your favorite browser and go to `localhost:8080/hello`.
 You should see `hello world` again, but now running from Xcode. 😎